Bits and Pieces

 It would also appear that Coleman Milne, one of the prestigious coachbuilding companies in the U.K, can also supply Australian Fords for ones last journey on earth.

-They are offering conversions on current model Ford Fairlanes, plus sell Fairlane wagons as ‘support’ vehicles by which I assume they mean flower cars.
+They are offering conversions on current model Ford Fairlanes, plus sell Fairlane wagons as ‘estate removal’ vehicles.

 U.K. tailights